 If you would like a checklist of how to approach a restoration effort of a historic house, CLICK HERE for 6 Tips for Starting a Home Restoration Project.

 You can help support fundraising efforts by attending one of the upcoming holiday events hosted by the Dallas Woman’s Forum.
 Come join Holly and Laura as they volunteer at these holiday events.
 You might even have one of them be your tour guide during the Home Tour!

 - The Dallas Woman’s Forum Holiday Home Tour – November 30 – December 2, 2018.
 (Docents will be available to give tours and provide historical information about the mansion.
 There will also be 20+ decorated trees in the mansion!)

 - European Holiday Tea Room – December 5-9 & 12-16, 2018.
 (The Dallas Woman’s Forum has created a specialty tea for this event called Caramel Almond Bliss).

 - Or visit The Dallas Woman’s Forum Calendar of Events to find other events going on throughout the year.

 Visitors on a home tour at the Alexander Mansion

 As you can see there is plenty of work to be done and many wonderful things to love about this organization and house.
 We welcome you to support us in our efforts or if you live in the Dallas area and want to join us, please contact us!

 We’d love to hear from you if you have stories about historic homes you helped save.
-Leave us a comment below or give us a call at 214.751.2304.
+Leave us a comment below.

 To listen to Holly and Laura discuss the Alexander Mansion restoration process, please visit our podcast page and show notes for Episode 76: Saving the Alexander Mansion.